yosefGth1/HomeAssignment/README.md

 # Home Assignment

-In our unit we are using some software technologies that we want you to be familiar with and also demonstrate your ability to understand and work with them.
+In our team we are using some software technologies that we want you to be familiar with and also demonstrate your ability to understand and work with them.

-For this task we picked these specific technologies :  Minio , Mongodb, Node js , React js , TypeScript , Docker .
+In this task we want you to create a full stack app , that includes taking user input from a well designed UI and then preforming some procesing on the data (such as validation and metadata extraction)  and then doing some CRUD operations with a selected DB.

 <details>
   <summary>Backend</summary>